Profonanpe News

 Photo: WWF / Minam

-This initiative is part of the third phase of the Amazon Sustainable Landscapes (ASL) Program, which aims to address key challenges such as deforestation, biodiversity loss and climate change.
+This initiative is part of the third phase of the Amazon Sustainable Landscapes (ASL) Program, with the objective of addressing key challenges such as the deforestation, the loss of biodiversity y climate change.

 The project, which covers an intervention area of more than 4.7 million hectares in Madre de Dios, prioritizes the protection of five Natural Protected Areas (NPAs), including Alto Purús National Park, Amarakaeri Communal Reserve, Tambopata National Reserve, Manu National Park, Bahuaja Sonene National Park, and their buffer zones.
 It also seeks to strengthen ecological connectivity and mitigate carbon emissions in this region known as the «Biodiversity Capital of Peru».